eqbal/toptal_task/README.md

 This is a simple solution for TopTal exercise below:

 > Write an application that tracks jogging times of users
-> - User must be able to create an account and log in
+> - User must be able to create an account and log in (done)
-> - When logged in, user can see his times he entered
+> - When logged in, user can see his times he entered (done)
-> - Each time entry when entered has a date, distance, and time
+> - Each time entry when entered has a date, distance, and time (done)
-> - When displayed, each time entry has an average speed
+> - When displayed, each time entry has an average speed (done)
 > - Filter by dates from-to
 > - Report on average speed & distance per week
 > - REST API – for all user actions.
 In any case you should be able to explain how a REST API works and demonstrate > that by creating functional tests that use the REST Layer directly.